 B. Asset Management

 1) The Foundation will establish asset-allocation, disbursement, and spending policies that adhere to applicable federal and state laws including the Uniform Prudent Investor Act (UPIA) and the Uniform Management of Institutional Funds Act (UMIFA).

 2) The Foundation will receive, hold, manage, invest, and disperse contributions of cash, securities, patents, copyrights, and other forms of real and intellectual property, including immediately vesting gifts and deferred gifts that are contributed in the form of planned and deferred-gift instruments.
 VCSU Agrees to encourage donors and prospective donors to make donations and bequests to the Foundation and not directly to VCSU.
-However, as required by North Dakota law, VCSU must retain ownership and control of donations and bequests made to VCSU and may not transfer ownership or tile to VCSU donations and bequests to the Foundation.
-Consistent with donor intent, subject to SBHE Policy 810 and to the extent permitted by applicable by applicable law, the parties agree that the Foundation shall manage, invest and account for VCUS donations and bequests on behalf of VCU and the parties agree to enter into a separate Financial Services Agreement implementing this understanding.
+However, as required by North Dakota law, VCSU must retain ownership and control of donations and bequests made to VCSU and may not transfer ownership or title of VCSU donations and bequests to the Foundation.
+Consistent with donor intent, subject to SBHE Policy 810 and to the extent permitted by applicable by applicable law, the parties agree that the Foundation shall manage, invest and account for VCSU donations and bequests on behalf of VCSU and the parties agree to enter into a separate Funds Management Agreement implementing this understanding.

 3) The Foundation will engage an independent accounting firm to conduct an audit of the Foundation's financial records.
 The Foundation shall comply with the requirements stated in SBHE Policy 340.2 related to GAAP-compliant financial statements and an annual GAAP audit, including submission by September 15 each year of the annual audit or draft of an audited financial statement submitted for and pending Foundation Board approval.

 1) The Foundation will explore current opportunities, including acquisition and management of real estate on behalf of the Valley City State University for future allocation, transfer, or use.